learn-co-curriculum/dsc-ensemble-methods-section-intro/README.md

-# Introduction
+# Ensembles - Introduction

 ## Introduction

 In this section, you'll learn about some of the most powerful machine learning algorithms, ensemble models!
 This lesson summarizes the topics we'll be covering in this section.

-## Objectives
-You will be able to:
-* Understand and explain what is covered in this section
-* Understand and explain why the section will help you to become a data scientist

-## Ensemble Methods
+## Ensembles

-The idea of ensemble methods is to bring together multiple models to use them to improve the quality of your predictions when compared to just using a single model.
+The idea of ensembles is to bring together multiple models to use them to improve the quality of your predictions when compared to just using a single model.
 In many real world problems and Kaggle competitions, ensemble methods tend to outperform any single model.

 ### Ensemble Methods